prof-welch-psu-ist/minesweeper2030/README.md

 modeling and capturing the design of your program using UML class diagrams.

 You will be implementing a basic command-line-interface (CLI) minesweeper game.
-This is a single player game that's played on NxN grid, where some number of squares have an `X` denoting the position of a mine.
+This is a single player game that's played on NxN grid, where some number of squares within the
+grid are marked as "mines."

 On every turn, the player selects a square on the grid and one of two things should happen:
 * if the square the player selected is a mine, they lose immediately
 * if the square the player selected is not a mine and at least one of the squares adjacent to it (including diagonally) is a mine, the square reveals the number of adjacent mines.
 This number remains displayed in that grid square until the end of the game.

 In our version, we will restrict ourselves to 4x4 grids only.
+Normally too, the mines are kept secret from the player, though in this assignment, we'll leave them revealed for simplicity.

 The player wins when they have revealed all squares that are **not** mines.